As the NHL's regular season enters its final stretch, the Blackhawks are going to keep running into teams desperate for points.

 Tuesday night, it was the Anaheim Ducks hitting town clinging to the eighth and final playoff spot in the Western Conference and in need of a victory.

-United Center.
+The Hawks, solidly in fourth place in the West, denied the Ducks valuable points with a 3-2 overtime triumph before a crowd of 21,619 at the United Center.
 Martin Havlat turned a spectacular individual effort into the game-winning goal 1 minute 40 seconds into overtime to give the Hawks their second straight victory.

 Havlat picked up a loose puck in his own zone, skated the length of the ice with Anaheim's Corey Perry dogging him and, after getting a stride ahead, beat Ducks goaltender Jean-Sebastien Giguere for the winner.

 "I saw the puck was coming out of the zone and I saw somebody next to me," said Havlat, who scored his 21st of the season.
 "I think [Perry] was more tired than I was and I just tried to beat him one-on-one.

 "It's not going to get any easier the rest of the regular season.
 There are a lot of teams fighting for the playoffs.
 You have to learn how to win the one-goal games because that's the way it is in the playoffs."